-Portland DBT Institute strives for excellence in both a clinical setting and in our training of others in DBT.
-Our trainings offer a full orientation to DBT, from basics to courses developed to help DBT-savvy clinicians hone their skills.
+Portland DBT Institute strives for excellence in both clinical and training settings.
+Our trainings offer a full orientation to DBT, from basics to more advanced courses developed to help DBT-savvy clinicians further hone their skills.

-Our training faculty is led by Dr. Linda Dimeff PhD, a co-developer of DBT for substance abusers in her more than two decades work with Dr. Marsha Linehan.
-All members of our training team have completed the highest levels of training with Behavioral Tech and Dr. Linehan, and are DBT certified and/or recognized as a DBT Expert in a specialty area including trauma, eating disorder, substance use and mental health within correctional facilities.
+Our training faculty is led by Dr. Linda Dimeff, PhD, a co-developer of DBT for substance abusers, with more than two decades of work with Dr. Marsha Linehan.
+All members of our training team have completed the highest levels of training with Behavioral Tech and Dr. Linehan, and are DBT certified and/or recognized as a DBT Expert in a specialty area, including trauma, eating disorders, substance use, and mental health within correctional facilities.

 Our enthusiastic and knowledgeable trainers balance decades of experience with enthusiasm for the latest research.
-Each training team member has extensive experience applying DBT, supervising others in their application of DBT, and single-handedly rolling out DBT in their unique setting.
+Each training team member has extensive experience applying DBT, supervising others in their application of DBT, and single-handedly rolling out DBT in their unique settings.

 We offer on-site training and consultation, as well as our regularly scheduled programs throughout the year.